ostis-ai/ostis-ps-lib/README.md

 The Library of Common Utilities is a collection of reusable utility functions, classes, and templates that can be used across various components of the OSTIS system.
 This library provides common functionality and reduces code duplication.

-For more information about the Library of Common Utilities, [refer to the README file in the `common` folder](https://github.com/ostis-ai/ostis-ps-lib/tree/main/common).
+For more information about the Library of Common Utilities, [refer to the README file in the `ps-common-lib` folder](https://github.com/ostis-ai/ostis-ps-lib/tree/main/ps-common-lib).

 ## Non-Atomic Action Interpreter Module